-In determining the stock option grant for Mr. Crowe, the Compensation Committee evaluated his total direct compensation compared to CEO's of comparable companies and determined that an award of stock options to purchase 60,000 shares of the Company common stock was appropriate to continue to accomplish the objectives set forth above under "Stock Options."
+In determining the stock option grant for Mr. Crowe, the Compensation Committee evaluated his total direct compensation compared to CEO's of comparable companies and determined that an award of stock options to purchase 60,000 shares of the Company's Common Stock was appropriate to continue to accomplish the objectives set forth above under "Stock Options."